burmilla/burmilla.github.io/content/docs/system-services/environment.md

 ---
 # Environment

 The [environment key](https://docs.docker.com/compose/compose-file/#environment) can be used to customize system services.
-When a value is not assigned, BurmillaOS looks up the value from the `burmilla.environment` key.
+When a value is not assigned, BurmillaOS looks up the value from the `rancher.ironment` key.

 In the example below, `ETCD_DISCOVERY` will be set to `https://discovery.etcd.io/d1cd18f5ee1c1e2223aed6a1734719f7` for the `etcd` service.